Frequently Asked Questions

-First make sure you know which elective you'll need.
-If you're a BS student, you'll need a minimum of 1 quarter (and a maximum of 3 quarters) of the NSCI 29100* series.
+If you are a BS student, you will need a minimum of 1 quarter (and a maximum of 3 quarters) of the NSCI 29100* series.

-To register, obtain a "Reading & Research form" (R&R) from a student advisor and fill it out with thesis course 29100/29700.
-Be sure to include a description of the research you'll be doing and have a faculty mentor (P.I.) sign off on the R&R form.
-Submit the form to the Grossman Institute reception desk and NSCI administration will review and approve.
-If approved, you can pick up the completed form from the Institute and submit it to the Registrar’s Office.
+- Submit the R&R Form to the Neuroscience Institute reception desk, and the NSCI administration will review and approve.
+If approved, you can pick up the Institute's completed form and submit it to the Registrar's Office.

-How do i find a research lab?
+How do I find a research lab?

 Can I get paid for tech work while in a lab when I am enrolled in a research elective?

 No. There is a strict rule that you can either receive credit for research or get paid for the research.
 If you are being paid for work in the same lab that you are doing thesis work, you must suspend the paid position while enrolled in Neuroscience Thesis Research.

 Would there be any way for me to substitute Statistical Methods and Applications (STAT 22000) for other statistics classes that I have taken?

 You will have to petition for a substitution, which will include written justification and a copy of the petitioned course syllabus.
 Petitions are reviewed on a case-by-case basis, so please speak with your advisor or email email@example.com for situation-specific questions.